sophgo/sophon-sail/docs/source_en/module_cpp/1_high_perform_interface/cpp_EngineImagePreProcess.rst

 * use_mat_output: bool

 Input parameter.
-Whether to use Mat of OPENCV as the output of the image, the default is False, not used.
+Whether to use Mat of OPENCV as the output of the image, the default is false, not used.

 * use_mat_output: bool